lkiesow/leihs-wiki/Home.md

 ### Manager
 Can manage inventory, hand over items, create contracts, take back equipment and much more.
 He is mostly active in the backend, that's why he doesn't need frontend access.

-Username: manager_user

-Password: pass
+Username: manager_user, password: pass

 ### Normal user
 Can book equipment through the frontend and has no backend access.

-Username: normal_user

-Username: pass
+Username: normal_user, password: pass

 ### Admin user
 Can manage the system, create system-wide categories, create and remove new inventory pools.

-Username: super_user_1

-Username: pass
+Username: super_user_1, password: pass

 ## Most important links